 How it works

-Insurance coverage from Aioi Nissay Dowa Insurance UK Ltd. offered through Turo UK Ltd.
+All trips come with third-party auto liability insurance from Aioi Nissay Dowa Insurance UK Ltd. offered through Turo broker Aon UK Ltd.

 With both plans, you’ll earn a percentage of the total trip price, and be responsible for the deductible amount, if applicable.

 Turo host protection plan options

 Top-tier protection with the full suite of extra benefits

 100% of eligible damage costs are reimbursed **

 Includes loss of hosting income during repair (up to £300)